epiben/promedreadr/README.md

 ## License

-`promedreadr` is licensed under MIT lience.
+`promedreadr` is licensed under the MIT licence.

 ## Development and status

-promedreadr\` is developed in RStudio and maturing under active development.
+`promedreadr` is developed in RStudio and maturing under active development.

 ## Acknowledgements

--   The package maintainer received funding from Innovation Fund Denmark (5153-00002B) and the Novo Nordisk Foundation (NNF14CC0001).
+The package maintainer received funding from Innovation Fund Denmark (5153-00002B) and the Novo Nordisk Foundation (NNF14CC0001).